 As I have met widows and talked with them, the one theme that comes up in conversations is how much the word “widow” is despised.
 I always agree with them; the word is awful.
 The word to me sounds so lonely and cold.
 As a child, I had two great grandmothers that were widows.
 In my mind, they were the poster women for that word.
 But they fit the word widow to me, they were older and lived alone since their children were grown and had families of their own.

 So how did that “W” word become a word associated with me?

 I know the word widow is not fun to think about.
 I know none of us want that word attached to us.
-But did you know that God loves us and we are special to Him?
-Do you know that God loves and cares for our children?
+But God loves us and we are special to Him.
+God loves and cares for our children.
 Psalm 146:9 NIV says to us, “The Lord watches over the foreigner and sustains the fatherless and widow, but he frustrates the ways of the wicked.”
 He sees us and knows our hearts.
 Psalm 68:4-5 NIV states, “Sing to the God, sing in praise of His name, extol Him who rides on the clouds; rejoice before Him-His name is the Lord.
 A father to the fatherless, a defender of widows, is God in His holy dwelling.”
 We are special to Him, please never forget that.

-Even though we do not care for the word widow, God cares for us.
-He sees us for so much more than that word.
+God sees us for so much more than that word, widow.
 We are His children and He loves us beyond measure.
 Psalm 34:18 NIV reminds us, “The Lord is close to the brokenhearted and saves those who are crushed in spirit.”
 Just know and trust that He sees us, knows our pain, and lifts us up where we are.
 Not only is God for you and fighting for you, but there are so many of us widow warriors that are fighting right beside you also; you are NEVER alone!!